 For this series, only the light and the geladas were used to create these artistic photographs.

-We used the backlight, the iridescent technique, and the 90-degree lights.
+I used the backlight, the iridescent technique, and the 90-degree lights.

-We wanted to highlight the looks, the attitudes, and the bodily expressions.
+I wanted to highlight the looks, the attitudes, and the bodily expressions.

 Click on a thumbnail to enlarge the image.